backend-development/backend-development-textbook/source/ruby_commandline.md

 style = { font_size: 10, font_family: "Arial" }
 ```

-This style of hash is often used as an argument for a method,
+This style of hash is often used as an argument for a method.
-that way we get named arguments:
+Calling the method then reads like named arguments:

 ``` ruby
 def apply_the_style( h )